-- Start Up- initiate the 'Fault State' whenever the device is powered up or reset.
+- Start Up-initiate the 'Fault State' whenever the device is powered up or reset.
 This allows forcing output to a specified state on start-up.
 In Automatic Recovery Mode, this fault state will clear upon receipt of a fresh discrete set point from the control host. - Movement Failure- initiate the fault state if the valve has failed to move to the set point in before the Valve Timeout has expired.
-(Does not appear in snap-acting mode). - Temperature Out of Range- initiate the fault state if the temperature is outside of its operating range. - Sensor Board Failure- initiate the fault state if there is an error in the position feedback. - Low Voltage-initiate the fault state if the supply voltage reaches the critically low level. - Network Loss- initiate the fault state if disconnected from the network.
+(Does not appear in snap-acting mode). - Temperature Out of Range-initiate the fault state if the temperature is outside of its operating range. - Sensor Board Failure-initiate the fault state if the device loses communications with the sensor board. - Low Voltage-initiate the fault state if the supply voltage reaches the critically low level. - Network Loss-initiate the fault state if disconnected from the network.